-- Verbal reprimand of the student
+- 1. Verbal reprimand of the student

+- 2. Seat assignment

-- Elimination of specific campus privileges
+- 3. Elimination of specific campus privileges

-- Written or oral communication with the student's parents
+- 4. Written or oral communication with the student's parents

-- Denial of bus riding privileges
+- 5. Denial of bus riding privileges

 Any damage to seats and/or any other parts of the school bus caused by malicious mischief or misbehavior of students shall be investigated by school authorities to determine responsibility.
 The parent or guardian will be held liable for all damages caused.

 Remember: Bus transportation is a privilege - not a right.